 3. Assign Investigator(s)

-Many of our clients use automated assignment workflow. i-Sight contains a workflow assignment engine that enables investigation managers to create rules that determine how cases are assigned.
-For example, one our customers has investigators spread across the globe and their company is organized according to Continent, Region and Country.
-As cases are received through various channels, i-Sight automatically notifies and assigns the case to the appropriate investigator based on the location of the allegation.
-This process can also be based on other factors such as allegation type, risk exposure, or any other variable.
+Some investigative case management solutions contain a workflow assignment engine that enables investigation managers to create rules that determine how cases are assigned.
+For example, the software can automatically assign the case to the appropriate investigator based on the location of the allegation, the allegation type, risk exposure, or any other variable.

 4. Create a Plan of Action